My $5/month Cloudflare bill hit $4,868 because of an infinite loop

 Daily cron discovers all workers on the account via Cloudflare API.
 No manual registry — new workers appear automatically. npx cf-monitor coverage shows monitored vs unmonitored.

-init, deploy, wire, status, coverage, secret, usage, config sync, config validate, upgrade.
+init, deploy, wire, status, coverage, secret, usage, config sync, config validate, upgrade, and migrate.
 From zero to fully monitored account in 3 commands.

 Admin endpoint auth (timing-safe token comparison), CLI command injection prevention, webhook replay protection, GraphQL input validation, markdown escaping, and module-private symbols.